stormbrew/sack/README.md

   runs the server in the current thread, making requests available as described below in obj#wait.
 * obj#wait
   waits for a request to come in and then returns it.
+Returns nil if the request stream has been closed and there are no more requests to handle.
 * obj#stop
   stops the server gracefully, allowing all requests currently in operation to complete if possible while no longer accepting further connections.
 It may